The BAPRAS Collection

 Accessing the Archives

-BAPRAS holds a number of photographs, some of which depict staff and treatment procedures from the First World War, although the majority are of plastic surgery personalities from the 1930s and the Second World War.
-There are some clinical photographs, and a collection of photographs taken by Mr Percy Hennell during the Second World War.
-The latter are of great interest due to the system of colour photography used by Hennell which helps to achieve minimal image fading.
-The archives are also home to historical film footage of several operative procedures.
+BAPRAS holds an extensive collection of photographs, some of which depict staff and treatment procedures from the First World War, others are of plastic surgery personalities from the 1930s, Second World War and later 20th Century.
+One of the most significant collections were taken by Mr Percy Hennell during the Second World, important because of the method devised for colour photography.
+It is also home to historical film footage of several operative procedures.

-The Collection dates from 1900 and contains a wide range of plastic surgery instruments, including a variety of grafting knives.
-Some instruments carry famous surgeons' initials, while others display various developmental designs.
+The Collection dates from 1900 and contains a wide range of plastic surgery instruments from over 100 years of plastic surgery procedures.
+Some instruments carry famous surgeons' initials, while others display developmental designs.
 Notably, BAPRAS owns a set of instruments that once belonged to the German surgeon Professor Joseph, who was the pioneer of cosmetic rhinoplasty, and Harold Gillies, often thought of as a founding father of Plastic Surgery.
 The Collection contains artefacts relating to prosthesis, as well as other medical apparatus.

 Can you help?